 White floors and walls are a dramatic contrast for Judy Aldridge's collection of African artifacts.
 (Photo by Lisa Petrole)

-The master bedroom's king-size headboard is made from a pair of '70s paiper-mâché headboards from Mexico.
+Designed by Judy Aldridge, the master bedroom's king-size headboard is made from a pair of '70s paiper-mâché headboards from Mexico.
 (Photo by Lisa Petrole)

 The bedroom's sitting area with a green Verner Panton chair, antique Italian sconce, and iron table by artist Stuart Kraft.
 The Chihuahua painting is by a fan of Aldridge's blog.
 (Photo by Lisa Petrole)